14 day free trial, no credit card required →

 But here's what most guides won't tell you: you don't need a massive following to start earning.
 Nano-influencers (1K-10K followers) make up 67% of all creators globally, and many are earning meaningful income through methods that have nothing to do with follower count — like UGC creation, digital products, and affiliate marketing.

 This guide covers 15 monetization methods with specific earnings data for each, so you know exactly what's realistic at your stage.
 Whether you have 500 followers or 500,000, there's a method here that works.
+If you're building a creator business, see our social media tools for creators for features designed to help you grow and monetize faster.

 Quick Overview: Instagram Monetization Methods